G-Ambatte/Outlook-Redirect/README.md

 ### Usage:

-	Redirect.AutoReply(RedirectionAddress as String, EmailToBeRepliedTo as MailItem, (Optional) Debug as Boolean)
+	Redirect.AutoReply(RedirectionAddress as String, MessageToBeRepliedTo as MailItem, (Optional) Debug as Boolean)

 ### Examples:

-Note: If using the macro version, remove `Globals.ThisAddin` from the function call.
+Note: If using the macro version, remove `Globals.ThisAddin.` from the function call.

 #### Explorer: